rackerlabs/support-how-to/content/how-to/managed-operations/reasons-to-use-a-nosql-database/index.md

   When you are developing in rapid iterations or making frequent updates to the data structure, a relational database slows you down.
-However, because NoSQL data doesn’t need to be prepped ahead of time, you can make frequent updates to the data structure with minimal downtime.
+However, because NoSQL data doesn’t need to be prepared ahead of time, you can make frequent updates to the data structure with minimal downtime.

 - To boost horizontal scalability.